Staal brothers: Jared

-Jared Staal (born August 21, 1990) is the youngest and the only brother to shoot right-handed.
+Jared Staal (born August 21, 1990) is the youngest brother, the only brother to shoot right-handed, and the only brother to register zero points in the NHL.
 He played major junior for the Sudbury Wolves and played with his brother Marc during the 2006–07 season.
-Jared was taken 49th overall by the Phoenix Coyotes in the 2008 NHL Entry Draft, the only brother to be drafted by a Western Conference team.
+Jared was taken 49th overall by the Phoenix Coyotes in the 2008 NHL entry draft, the only brother to be drafted by a Western Conference team.
 In 2009, Jared signed an amateur tryout contract with the Coyotes' AHL affiliate, the San Antonio Rampage.
 He appeared for five games with the Rampage before being sent back to the Sudbury Wolves.
 On May 13, 2010, the Carolina Hurricanes, the team his brothers Eric and Jordan played for, acquired his rights from the Coyotes for a 5th round draft pick.
 The next day, the Hurricanes signed Jared to a three-year entry-level contract.
 Jared began the 2010–11 season with the Hurricanes' AHL affiliate, the Charlotte Checkers.
 However, after 12 games, he was sent to the ECHL to play for the Florida Everblades but was later recalled.
 He returned to the Checkers for the 2011–12 season but was loaned to the Providence Bruins, the AHL affiliate of the Boston Bruins.
 On April 24, 2013, the Hurricanes recalled Jared for his only two NHL games where he played alongside brothers Eric and Jordan.
 He played the 2017–18 season in the EIHL for the Edinburgh Capitals.

 He has since coached in the ECHL and AHL as an associate and assistant for the Checkers and the Orlando Solar Bears.
 On May 28, 2024, Jared was named head coach of the Savannah Ghost Pirates.